aidanbruno/NumMethAlgs/Bisection Method/README.md

 - fx = function value at root
 - ea = approximate relative error (%)
 - iter = number of iterations

+## Limitations ##
+- Matrix must be square
+- Matrix must be larger than 1x1